Freetz/freetz/README/README.md

 ```

-This is a fork of Freetz.
+Freetz-NG is a fork of Freetz.
 All commits not by administrator (svn),
 cuma (trac) or fda77 (git) are merged.